quenquen/icobcl/README.md

+# MOVED TO BERRY CREATIVE

+IcoBCL has moved to [Berry Creative](https://github.com/berrycreative/icobcl) and will receive updates and improvements there.

+If you like IcoBCL and look forward to new Icons and improvements, check it over the current version at [Berry Creative](https://github.com/berrycreative/icobcl).

 # IcoBCL

 The IcoBCL is a free-to-use set that includes icons in solid style, packaged as webfont for easy use.